Akshay26953/Digital-Calculator/README.md

-# Digital-Calculator
-HTML, CSS, JS
+This project include HTML, CSS and Vanilla Javascript.